TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Mouse sometimes freezes movement when lpm or rpm is pressed
-	- happens only when we change windows

 - Let's do the delegation thing later, I think openal is thread safe and just creating and loading new sound buffers should not at all alter existing ptrs

 - Since it will happen rarily and it'll be good for performance to just pass naked pointers,